 Instead of vigorous strokes, use a gentle vibrating motion so you can massage the gums at the same time.
 Count one to twenty, then do a sweeping motion from the gumline towards the biting surface of the teeth.

 After brushing, be sure to clean your tongue as well.
 Most manual toothbrushes come with a tongue scraper at the back. so, call today San Diego tooth fillings.

 Scrape your tongue to get rid of the bacteria that cause bad breath.

 Theoretically, brushing once a day is already enough as long as you’re doing it right.
 After all, plaque matures and starts to wreak havoc on your oral tissues after 48 hours.
 But just to be sure, dentists recommend twice a day brushing or brushing every after meals.

 It sure takes time to brush your teeth well.
 The American Dental Association recommends brushing your teeth for at least two minutes and then flossing all the in-between surfaces of your teeth.

 Use a timer to mark the 2-minute period.
 Better yet, listen to your favorite song and brush until it ends.

 Changing your Toothbrush

 A good toothbrush can sometimes be hard to give up.
-However, according to the American Dental Association you have to replace your toothbrush every 3 to 4 months or as soon as the bristles start to look worn.
-You also have to change after having colds or any viral infection, as viruses can persist in your toothbrush for many days.
+However, according to the American Dental Association, you have to replace your toothbrush every 3 to 4 months or as soon as the bristles start to look worn.
+You also have to change after having colds or any viral infection, as viruses can persist in your San Diego tooth fillings for many days.